draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     b. ``"existence"``: Formula exists (exludes empty string and None/NaN values)
     c. ``"wildcard"``: Formula exists and does not contain the wildcard symbol ``"*"``
     d. ``"strict"``: Extends the previous option to also exclude formulas with a rest, denoted as ``"R"``

+After the gap-filling is done, statistics and information about remaining missing genes and reactions can be saved in a :py:mod:`~refinegems.classes.reports.GapFillerReport`.
+Firstly, the quantities of added genes and reactions and of those which could not be added are saved in both a table and as a visualization.
+Secondly, the remaining missing genes and reactions are saved separately in tables named after the missing information due to which they could not be added.

 Gap-filling with KEGG
 ^^^^^^^^^^^^^^^^^^^^^